-Once you have standardized your sodium thiosulfate solution you can move on to the analysis of your bleach unknown.
+Once you have standardized your sodium thiosulfate solution, you can move on to the analysis of your bleach unknown.
 Plan a titration procedure that will allow you to determine the mass percentage of sodium hypochlorite in a bleach sample.

-Your procedure should be fundamentally the same as for the standardization, but hypochlorite will take the place of iodate in the reactions.
+Your procedure should be fundamentally the same as for the standardization, starting at Part I Step 3, but bleach (hypochlorite) will take the place of iodate in the reactions.
+As in Part I, combine each of your bleach samples with about 1 g of potassium iodide, 1 mL of 3 M sulfuric acid, and 30.0 mL of deionized water.
 The tips for the standardization procedure also apply for your unknown analysis.